AdobeDocs/genstudio.en/help/tutorials/add-references.md

 1. Select the **Add brand** button and choose **Manually add brand**.

-   A new empty brand is created.
    You can populate various optional guidelines and imagery to build out your brand.

 1. Add information about your brand in the _About_ section.
-1. Add the following guidelines in the _Brand voice guidelines_ section:
+1. Enter _Brand voice guidelines_.

-   * Tone of voice
-   * Brand values
-   * Unique attributes
-   * Frequent keywords
-   * Messaging guidelines
-   * Messaging restrictions
-   * Additional guidelines

-1. Add the following guidelines in the _Channel guidelines_ section, for each applicable channel (Email, Facebook, Instagram, Display ads):
+1. Enter _Channel guidelines_, for each applicable channel (Email, Facebook, Instagram, Display ads).

-   * General
-   * Subject
-   * Preheader
-   * Header
-   * Body
-   * CTA
-   * Imagery

-1. Add the following guidelines in the _Image guidelines_ section:

-   * Description
-   * Background
-   * Color and tone
-   * Composition
-   * Lighting
-   * Restrictions
+1. Enter _Image guidelines_.

    Optionally, add a guidelines category for Imagery to add your own guidelines.

 1. Add brand logos in the _Logos_ section.

-Navigate back to the _Brands_ home to see available brands populated with information that was manually added.
+1. Click into the _New brand_ title and enter a descriptive brand name.

+To see your created brands, click the back arrow near the top of the _Brand__ pane to navigate back to the _Brands_ home.

 You do not have to [publish](#publish-brand) your brand to make the information accessible.
 Any manually added information is available immediately after it is added.
 For others in your organization to use the brand info in GenStudio, you must publish it.